Staff and Board

-Naomi Sobel is a writer, organizer, educator, and queer femme with roots in New York, a soft spot for Chicago, family in the Bay Area, and a home base in Somerville, MA.
+Naomi Sobel is a writer, organizer, educator, and queer femme with roots in New York, a soft spot for Chicago, family in the Bay Area, and a home base in Jamaica Plain, MA.
 She has deep roots in progressive Judaism and a burgeoning interest in harnessing her class privilege for radical social change.
 She serves on the board of the Edmund and Jeannik Littlefield Foundation, based outside San Francisco, and spent two years on the planning committee for Making Money Make Change, an annual gathering where approximately 100 young people explore issues related to wealth, privilege, philanthropy, and participation in grassroots movements for justice and equality.
 She most recently spent two years running the teen program at Temple Israel of Boston; prior to that, she held positions at The Nation and Boston Review magazines, and at Jewish Funds for Justice (now Bend the Arc).
 Naomi is thrilled to be joining the Astraea team as a staff member and is excited to be part of this community.